Post-natal Depletion; Mums, Have you Heard Of It?

 Do you think you might have it?
 I totally do!
 And I don’t know of many mums who wouldn’t identify with some or most of the symptoms.

-I hadn’t heard of post-natal depletion until reading about it on here, of all places, and I’m not entirely sure of the truth of it, but it really, really struck a chord.
+I hadn’t heard of post-natal depletion until reading about it.
+It really, really struck a chord.

 - It’s a ride on the emotional rollercoaster from ‘I’m so in love!’ to ‘Help!
 What do I do now?
 What if I break them?’